Patalin/Patalin/README.md

 Recent Graduate Developer looking to take the first step into a new career.

-INTERESTS
+INTERESTS:

-• Improving my coding skills to become a full stack developer.
-💻 New Technologies
+🤩 Improving my coding skills to become a full stack developer 🤩 💻 New Technologies
 💸 High interest in the financial markets and global economy.
-•💰 Investing, stock market, stock analysis, macroeconomics, global financial systems.
+💰 Investing, stock market, stock analysis, macroeconomics, global financial systems.
-Software Development.
+🖥 Software Development.
 👨‍🏫 Data Analysis.

-## 💫 Liitle Bit More About Me
+## 💫 Little Bit More About Me

 ## 💻 Skills
 <p>